dehaoterryzhang/EcoPulse/README.md

 - Uploads the CSVs to the specified GCS bucket.
 - Purges temporary files to keep the workflow clean.

+🔑 Note that the service account creds is configured using a [secret](https://kestra.io/docs/how-to-guides/google-credentials) and the FRED API Key was set through the KV Store.

 Kestra Topology Diagram:
 <p align="center"> <img src="images/Kestra Flow Diagram.png" height="300" />
 </p>